 – Star Wars: Episode IV – A New Hope

 All right.
-So that Zen Gunnery explains how Luke gained a fighting chance, and… Wait.
+So Zen Gunnery explains how Luke gained a fighting chance, and . . .
+Wait.
 Why also tell Luke to stow the electronics, Ben?
 I don’t care how much the Zen Gunnery helped; with the fate of the galaxy in the balance, why throw away a perfectly good targeting computer, which we all know yields a solid +2 TH?
 (Hm?
 Yes, I play Car Wars; why do you ask?)

-Imagine that any bonus to Gunnery from artificial aids also acts as a penalty on Zen Gunnery.
+Imagine that any bonus from an artificial aid has its usual effect on Gunnery (or whatever it helps) – but also acts as a penalty on Zen Gunnery.
 Which, in Luke’s case, was the skill on which the galaxy hung.
-He may have had more Force Talent than a Bantha has sand fleas, but his final roll on that Very Hard skill must have been a tough one all the same.
+Luke may have had more Force Talent than a Bantha has sand fleas, but his final roll on that Very Hard skill must have been a tough one all the same.
 (I can’t say how much penalty he faced from the lack of a full 32 seconds of concentration time; his pursuers kindly awarded him that much time after he stashed the computer, but I’d think he’d have to get within actual firing distance before he could start the Zen timer.)

 In short: Ben took Luke aside and, in a bit of out-of-character exposition we didn’t hear, explained that accepting the bird in the hand (a +2 TH for that Battlezone-style display) wasn’t nearly worth risking the loss of the huge bird in the bush (effectively a +10 TH from Zen Gunnery).
-Especially when Luke’s lousy Zen Gunnery skill could not absorb a -2 penalty.
+Especially when Luke’s brand-new (and presumably poor) Zen Gunnery skill could not absorb a -2 penalty.
 The computer had to go.

 Ben was one with the rules.
-With him crunching the numbers, Luke made that difficult Zen Gunnery roll (maybe burning a use of Luck or making an impulse buy in the process), which let him make his actual Gunnery roll at a penalty he could deal with (presumably with further aid from his weapon’s Acc, etc.) Boom went the mini-moon, and it was medals all around (except for Chewie, of course).
+Thanks to that ghost Jedi crunching the numbers, Luke made his difficult Zen Gunnery roll (maybe burning a use of Luck or making an impulse buy in the process), which let him make his actual Gunnery roll at a TH penalty he could deal with (presumably with further aid from his weapon’s innate Acc, etc.) Boom went the mini-moon, and it was medals all around (except for Chewie, of course).

 That’s how I see it, anyway.
 So.
 Say we house-rule that artificial gewgaws enhance attacks as always, but equally hinder mystical “one with the weapon” abilities.
 This forces a character to decide whether to hang on to the crutch of technology, or whether to truly let go of artifice and embrace the inner-eye thing.
 It creates a fun choice, something I always like in game rules.